elasticio/elasticio.github.io/content/_components/jdbc/actions.md

 ### Input fields description

-As input metadata, you will get one field named `query` to provide request string
+As input metadata, you will get one field named `query` to provide request string.

 ### Query Samples: